 According to set directions, full curing in the oven at 175 degrees for two hours will keep your designs permanent.

 Hope you enjoy!
-Get some of this paint today… Do you want to create solid and opaque, or frosty looking, or transparent looking effects?
+Now you can create solid and opaque, or frosty looking, or transparent looking effects?
 You can.
 Get creative and see what you can come up with next time you are painting jars, vases, bottles, and more!